scionproto/scion/doc/dev/design/private-ISDs.rst

    - Libraries and daemons need to be adapted to use the new PS API for requesting segments.
    - Libraries need to ensure that they properly handle multiple local (P-)ISDs.

      - Put the correct src/dst ISD in the address header.
-     - Ensure that they don't create paths with segments from different P-ISDs.
+     - Ensure that they don't create paths with segments from different P-ISDs (different public ISDs are fine).

    - Path policies may need to be extended to allow specifying (P-)ISD preference.

+5. Other

+   - The local topology runner in the scionproto reference implementation needs to be adapted to allow running topologies with multi-ISD ASes and with private ASes.
+   - An initial implementation is available here:
+     However, it needs some adaption:

+     - It does not yet support the new endhost API
+     - It treats ISDs and P-ISDs differently in some parts of the code.
+       The only difference should be in the BR where ISD numbers from the private range require a dedicated forwarding key while public ISDs can take the default key.